edisnord/CIT_UMS_Mobile/README.md

 ## Known issues
 1. Minor UI glitches in smaller screens
+2. Weird SSL certificate error in older versions of Android
+3. Might take a while to load on slow connections

 ## Possible Future features
 1. Notification support for newly added grades